 We are not at war with our partners even though the world around us wants us to be.
-Brides are trained to use sex to lure their partners into getting their way with their spouse.
-People resort to extra marital affairs to quench their sexual desires and forget that they have not only corrupted themselves but at least two other people with them.
+Brides are trained to use sex to lure their partners into getting their way with their spouses.
+People resort to extramarital affairs to quench their sexual desires and forget that they have not only corrupted themselves but at least two other people with them.

 This world is full of distractions that prevent us from communicating with God.
-Jesus even said that our own body parts can become a hindrance to serve God.
-The same can be extended to husbands and wives who are part of the same body, and therefore should not become a hindrance in any way for their other half.
+Jesus even said that our own body parts can become a hindrance to serving God.
+The same can be extended to spouses who are part of the same body, and therefore should not become a hindrance in any way for their other half.

 Is Marriage A Concession?

 Now to the unmarried and the widows I say: It is good for them to stay unmarried, as I do.1 Corinthians 7:8